jaschadub/VectorSmuggle/README.md

 **Remember**: This tool is designed to help improve security through education and research.
 Use responsibly and ethically.

-*This code was generated using advanced AI models.
+*Portions of this code are generated, tested, and audited using advanced AI models.
 [ThirdKey](https://thirdkey.ai) can help secure your AI infrastructure.*